khoakhongwibuuu/THHV-Bot/README.md

 ## About this project

-THHV-Bot is a Discord bot developed using Node.js and the `discord.js` library.
+THHV-Bot is a Discord bot project developed using Node.js and the `discord.js` library.
 It serves as the backend software for the THHV Discord server, offering features such as Codeforces Contest Announcement and quiz games.

 ## Prerequisites

-Before setting up THHV-Bot, ensure you have the following:
+Before setting up the bot, ensure you have the following:

 -   **Node.js**: Install the latest version from [nodejs.org](https://nodejs.org/).
 -   **Discord Account**: Required to create and manage your bot.